-Cash: The fair value of cash is valued at cost.
+Cash and Cash Equivalents: The fair value of cash is valued at cost.

 Equity Securities: The fair value of equity securities is determined by direct quoted market prices.
 The underlying holdings are direct quoted market prices on regulated financial exchanges.
-Certain equity securities are held within commingled funds which are valued at the unitized net asset value ("NAV") or percentage of the net asset value as determined by the custodian of the fund.
-These values are based on the fair value of the underlying net assets owned by the fund.